agathis-project/salix-arctica/README.md

 #### 3.2.6.
 Lock the switching frequency for VCORE, V1P8, V3P3 and VUSB regulators:
-- VSYS power rail is shared among all root and all branches in a gateway tree; each branch that feeds from this line may introduce noise into it; this noise needs to be limited; the worst offenders are the switching mode power supplies.
+- VSYS power rail is shared among root and all branches in a gateway; each branch that feeding from this line may introduce noise into it; this noise needs to be limited; the worst offenders are the switching mode power supplies.

 - a simple method to reduce the ripple noise is to lock the switching frequency of the SMPS regulators feeding from VSYS; this can be done using the uC to generate the switching frequency.

-- the gateway design allows to control the phase of the ripple to avoid peak
+- the gateway design allows to control the ripple phase to avoid peak
   overlapping:
   - each branch using the PWRCLK synchronization signal should add a 47.5ns delay by using an RC circuit followed by a schmitt-trigger gate supplied